 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Disclaimer: Treatment costs shown are indicative estimates based on publicly available NZ veterinary pricing data as of early 2026.
+Disclaimer: Treatment costs shown are indicative estimates based on publicly available Australian veterinary pricing data as of early 2026.
 Actual costs vary depending on your location, vet practice, severity of the condition, and treatment approach.
 These figures are not quotes.
 Always consult your veterinarian for diagnosis and treatment options.
 If you've noticed something incorrect, please let us know.

-What Affects Your Burmese Cat Insurance Premium
+What Affects Your Burmese Insurance Premium

-Understanding these factors can help you find the right cover at a competitive price.
+Understanding these factors helps you find the right cover at a competitive price.

 🐱